These are the best tech deals from the Amazon Big Spring Sale — save on headphones, speakers, gaming gear and more

-Amazon Big Spring Sale: Save up to 50 percent on tech from Apple, Anker, Sony and others
+Amazon Big Spring Sale: It's the last day to save up to 50 percent on tech from Apple, Anker, Sony and others

 The best tech deals in the sale include discounts on AirTags, Roombas and more of our favorite gadgets.